lhapaipai/symfony-vite-dev/docs/src/guide/troubleshooting.md

 # Troubleshooting 🧐

-- if you experience unwanted reloads of your application, read the section [https/http in development](#https--http-in-development).
+- If you experience unwanted reloads of your application, read the section [https/http in development](#https--http-in-development).

-- if you want to reduce the FOUC ([flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)), read the [Tips : css file as entrypoint](/guide/tips#css-files-as-entrypoint) page section.
+- If you want to reduce the FOUC ([flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)), read the [Tips : css file as entrypoint](/guide/tips#css-files-as-entrypoint) page section.

-- Reference to asset files less than 4kb. **An exception has been thrown during the rendering of a template (assets "assets/images/small-asset-less-than-4kb.png" not found in manifest file "/path-to-your-project/public/build/manifest.json".)** if you reference an asset file of less than 4kb, Vite will have chosen by default to make its content inline.
-You will therefore not be able to reference this file using the Twig `asset` function.
+- When referring to asset files smaller than 4kb, an exception may occur during template rendering.
+This exception is triggered when the referenced asset, such as 'assets/images/small-asset-less-than-4kb.png', is not found in the manifest file located at '/path-to-your-project/public/build/manifest.json'.
+  By default, Vite inlines the content of small asset files.
+Consequently, you won't be able to reference these files using the Twig asset function.

 ```twig
 <img src="{{ asset('assets/images/logo-symfony-less-4kb.png') }}">
 ```

-A solution may be to explicitly configure Vite not to make its assets inline by defining the vite configuration option [`build.assetsInlineLimit`](https://vitejs.dev/config/build-options.html#build-assetsinlinelimit) to 0.
+You may work around this by explicitly configuring Vite to disable asset inlining by setting the configuration option [`build.assetsInlineLimit`](https://vitejs.dev/config/build-options.html#build-assetsinlinelimit) to 0.